oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 practice of reverse proxies to accept `X-Forwarded-For` headers and just add the origin of the inbound request (making it a list).
-Depending on the logic performed in the application server, the attacker could simply add a whitelisted IP address to the header and render a IP whitelist useless.
+Depending on the logic performed in the application server, the attacker could simply add an allowlisted IP address to the header and render the protection useless.

 A reverse proxy MUST therefore sanitize any inbound requests to ensure the authenticity and integrity of all header values relevant for the